Photo by Tim Mossholder on Unsplash

 - Pattern matching - the method signature is determined by the type of arguments

-- Guard - conditional that is checked before executing a function.
+- Guard - a conditional that is checked before executing a function.
 Learn more

 - Default value - i.e.